Comment: Comment-1-

 1.1 Overview

 The scope of this PP-Module is to describe the security functionality of a Wireless Local Area Network (WLAN) Access System (AS) in terms of [CC] and to define functional and assurance requirements for such products.
-This PP-Module is intended for use with the following Base Protection Profile (Base-PP):
+This PP-Module is intended for use with the following Base-PP:

 This Base-PP is valid because a WLAN AS is a device at the edge of a private network that establishes an encrypted IEEE 802.11 link that protects wireless data in transit from disclosure and modification.
 A network device typically implements this functionality.